 Obviously, the severely burnt Stewart couldn't be released until his injuries had healed, so later when Gilbert left the castle to file his claim to the Abbey and its lands, he ordered his servants to keep Stewart prisoner and tend to his wounds.

-When Sir Thomas Kennedy, Earl of Bargany (a nearby castle), and Alan Stewart's brother-in-law, heard of this affair, he sent his servants under the banner of David Kennedy, his Page [a messenger or apprentice of a nobleman], to the Castle under cover of darkness.
-Although Sir Thomas Kennedy was a close cousin of Earl Gilbert Kennedy, by now they were feuding enemies.
-The reason for the Bargany-Cassilis Kennedy family feud had to do with Sir Thomas Kennedy's sister, Elizabeth Kennedy.
+When Sir Thomas Kennedy, Earl of Bargany, heard of his brother-in-law's plight, he sent his servants under the banner of David Kennedy, his Page [a messenger or apprentice of a nobleman], to the Castle under cover of darkness.
+Another reason for the Bargany-Cassillis feud had to do with Sir Thomas Kennedy's sister, Elizabeth Kennedy.
 Elizabeth was married to John Barde of Kilhenzie Castle.
 Sir Thomas felt that John Barde was not treating his sister well, so he had words with him.
 John Barde was a close friend and supporter of, you guessed it, Gilbert Kennedy, Earl of Cassilis, who resented his cousin, Sir Thomas, for having words with John.

 Back to the story . . . being well acquainted with the castle's defensive weaknesses, David Kennedy (the Page) and Sir Thomas' men entered the chapel which led inside the main body of the castle.
 In the morning when the servants opened the main gates, the rescuers stormed the castle and gained control.
 When the Earl came to hear of this, he and some of his retainers returned back home to Dunure but were beaten back by Sir Thomas' men, who now had control of the castle.

-Returning with an even larger force, Gilbert and his men set siege to the castle.
+Returning with an even larger force, Cassillis and his men set siege to the castle.
 They attempted to tunnel their way in, while Sir Thomas' men dismantled some of the battlements, dropping the masonry on the Earl's men below.
 In the vernacular of the time, it was written that "Bot the Lairdis menne, that was within, keist gritt stanes doune of the heiche battelling of the dungeoune; and so brak the ruiff of the chapell."
 (Both of the Laird’s men that was within cast great stones down off the high batteling of the dungeon and so broke the roof of the chapel.)
 Sir Thomas Kennedy, still at Bargany castle, realized that the rescue of the trapped Stewart wasn't going according to plan.
-He arrived with a far superior force, defeated Gilbert and his men, and finally released the captive Stewart.
-Alan Stewart told the story of his torture at the hands of Earl Gilbert Kennedy at Ayr's Market Cross, denouncing his persecutor to an indignant population.
-Alas, the Earl, who remember was like their King almost, was called before the Privy Council and fined around £2000.
-This was an enormous sum of money in 1570.
-And, of course, the document which Stewart had signed under duress was annulled.
+He arrived with a far superior force, defeated Cassillis and his men, and finally released the captive Stewart.
+Alan Stewart told the story of his torture at the hands of Cassillis at Ayr's Market Cross, denouncing his persecutor to an indignant population.
+Cassillis eventually came to terms with Stewart, and in the spring of 1571, Dunure was restored to him.
+With the return of Dunure, Cassillis was required to provide a surety of £2,000 to leave Allan Stewart alone and to give him an annual pension.
+Cassillis also agreed to purchase Crossraguel for a fair price, yet he failed to comply.
+For breaking the terms of their agreement, Cassillis was to be imprisoned at Dumbarton.
+Until his death in 1576, Cassillis remained staunchly loyal to Mary, now imprisoned in England.

 The Cassilis-Bargany feud continues . . .